 - Sit in a café on Old Town Square

 New Town is located right next to Old Town.
 Although it is called New Town, most of the neighbourhood actually is around 700 years of age!
+Though not quite as stacked with as many of Prague’s tourist attractions and major things to see, there are still some pretty cool highlights in New Town.

-New Town is home to Prague’s quirkiest building, the Dancing House.
+This neighbourhood is home to Prague’s quirkiest building, the Dancing House.
 Designed by Frank Gehry, it was inspired by dancers Fred Astaire and Ginger Rogers and presents a modern architecture that is not to be missed.

 New Town’s main square is Wenceslas Square, where you will be able to taste some of the best food the Czech Republic has to offer.
 This is also where the National Museum is located and the square boasts some beautiful buildings worth looking at.